emilian-chiper/zettelkasten_ech/computer_science/3-index/tagging_convention.md

 [dev-ops] [git] [basic_snapshotting]
 ```

+#### Notes
-Whilst individual notes will be internally linked in tags, the tags themselves will follow the chain of inheritance down to the "point 0" of the zettelkasten -- the `root` index.
+Whilst individual notes will be internally linked in tags, the tags themselves will follow the chain of inheritance down to `level-0` of the zettelkasten -- the `root` index.

 Notes may sometimes be referenced directly in indexes, most often at `level-5`, where `micro-indexes` are stored.